 The Edexcel GCSE 2016 Combined Science course (9-1) consists of six externally examined papers.
 These are available at foundation tier (grades 1-5) and higher tier (grades 4-9).
 Pupils must complete all assessments in the same tier and all assessments will be in May/June during their Year 11.

-Each science discipline has two papers and pupils have one hour and ten minutes to complete each one.
-The Separate Science course also has six papers, due to extended topics and pupils will have one hour and forty-five minutes to complete each one.
+Those completing the Combined Science award will sit two papers for each of Physics, Chemistry and Biology with one hour and ten minutes to complete each one.

+The Separate Science course also has six papers but the papers are longer due to the increased content and pupils will have one hour and forty-five minutes to complete each one.

-All papers contain a mixture of different question styles, including multiple-choice questions, short answer questions, calculations and extended open-response questions
+All papers contain a mixture of different question styles, including multiple-choice questions, short answer questions, calculations and extended open-response questions.